Senate Inquiry into the Prostheses List Framework

 Government has already commenced a range of activities to reform the PL framework.
 The MTAA has been and continues to be, a collaborative and active participant to support and inform this process.

-View full article below
+View full submission below